 To help you understand this, we offer some general resources on CRM:

-Gathering the need from all stakeholders
+Gathering the requirements from all stakeholders

 1. Interview all stakeholders